CS-651/cs-651.github.io/fall25/syllabus.md

 ### 4.3 On the use of GenAI tools

 You are free to use AI tools like Copilot or ChatGPT to help you with the assignments (e.g., for troubleshooting).
-Prompts like: _"My program spawns two Go routines each printing 'Hello', but when I run it nothing is printed.
+Prompts like _"My program spawns two Go routines each printing 'Hello', but when I run it nothing is printed.
 What may have gone wrong?"_ are fine.
 However, **asking an AI tool to generate an entire solution for you is not acceptable** (and will most likely get you flagged for plagiarism).
 AI should amplify your understanding of the material, not replace it.
 Be aware that AI-generated content oftentimes contains errors, omissions, bugs, and misinterpretations that may impact your score.
 Do not trust anything that an LLM says before cross-checking with another source.

 ## 5. Accommodations
 If you are a student with a disability or believe you might have a disability that requires accommodations, please contact the Office for Disability Services (ODS) at (617) 353-3658 or access@bu.edu to coordinate any reasonable accommodation requests.
 ODS is located at 25 Buick Street on the 3rd floor.